Blacula (1972)

 The Film

-Transylvania - the black African Prince Mamuwalde (William Marshall) has come to appeal to Count Dracula for his signature on a petition to end the slave trade.
+19th Century Transylvania - the African Prince Mamuwalde (William Marshall) has come to appeal to Count Dracula for his signature on a petition to end the slave trade.
 The meeting goes badly and the vampiric Dracula bites Mamuwalde before locking him in a coffin - dooming him to an eternity of yearning for blood but never being able to find it.
 Mamuwalde's wife Luva is tied up in the castle and left to die.
 Two centuries later a pair of Los Angeles antique collectors buy out all of the artefacts from the castle and bring them to the USA.
 Accidentally bleeding on a coffin, they reawaken Mamuwalde who kills them and sets out into the city.
-Catching sight of the young woman Tina, he recognises her as the reincarnation of his wife, but her friend Dr. Thomas is catching on that something strange is loose in LA...
+Catching sight of the young woman Tina, he sees her as the reincarnation of his wife, but her friend Dr. Thomas is catching on that something strange is loose in LA...

 Much like the script, director William Crain's work on the film is traditional and conservative in nature - taking inspiration more from the Terence Fisher school of film making than AIP's own Roger Corman films which often boasted unusual and quite daring camerawork and lighting.
 However, the production is generally sound with some good looking sets and there is one amazing special effects sequence when a room full of vampires are set ablaze.
-Unfortunately the vampire/zombies are saddled with some of the most appalling make-up ever used in a film and look like student Hallowe'en revellers rather than the intended terrifying undead.
-More effective is the transformation effect as Blacula becomes bat which is done with an animation in the same way that Universal did back in their 1940s monster movies, avoiding the cheap rubber bats that plagued several Hammer films.
+Unfortunately the vampire/zombies are saddled with some of the most appalling make-up ever used in a film and look like student Hallowe'en revellers rather than the terrifying undead.
+More effective is the transformation effect as Blacula becomes bat which is carried out with an animation in the same way that Universal did back in their 1940s monster movies, avoiding the cheap rubber bats that plagued several Hammer films.
 A funky soundtrack helps to remind viewers that this is the 1970s.

 Shakesperian stage actor William Marshall is inspired casting in the title role here - he brings a dignity and presence to the film that really helps it to rise above mere exploitation fare and gives the dialogue some real gravitas.
 Gordon Pinsent (Colossus: The Forbin Project (1970)) and Thalmus Rasulala (Born American (1986)) put in similarly strong turns as the head of police and a doctor (the film's Van Helsing character) while Vonetta McGee (Il Grande silenzio (1968)) plays a dual role as Blacula's wife and her re-incarnation.

-In brief:
+In Brief

-Any gore/violence?
+Any gore or violence?
 Some blood, nothing gory.

-Any sex?
+Any sex or nudity?
 None.

 The DVD